-There are plenty of Oregon pedometers on sale but the PE320 is the newest and most straightforward of the range (the company makes all kinds of gadgets, from weather instruments to atomic clocks).
-The PE320 measures distance walked, steps taken and shows the time to boot — all for just a handful of your change.
-You can set customised targets and store up to seven days of history on the device itself, as well as adjust the step-counting sensitivity.
+Of the Oregon pedometers, the PE320 is the most straightforward.
+It measures distance walked, steps taken and shows the time, to boot - all for just a handful of your change.
+You can also set customized targets and store up to seven days of history on the device itself.
+Plus, you can adjust the step-counting sensitivity.

 Ozeri 4x3 Motion

 Ozeri claims that the triple-axis sensors built into its devices make them some of the most accurate pedometers on the market, and this model measures steps, distance, speed, calories and time in one compact unit you can place anywhere on your body.
 Like a professional athlete you can record your split and lap times as well as daily totals as you go.
 The clock, calendar and timer features add some extra functionality to the device as well.